 The battery storage sector has only just started, but the potential is clearly huge.
-From 2015-16 installation of solar storage batteries for Australian households increased by 1000 per cent, so there is no doubt we will see major increases in 2018.
+From 2015-16 installation of solar storage batteries for Australian households increased by 1000 per cent, so there's no doubt we will see major increases in 2018.

-Alongside this growth, battery costs have also declined 40 per cent since 2014.
+Alongside this growth, battery costs also declined 40 per cent since 2014.

 Predictions of global energy storage installations